sohalsdr/bliss/README.md

 The entire build script is less than 100 lines of shell.

-It could *almost* be called "suckless", but probably isnt.
+It could *almost* be called "suckless", but probably isn't.

 (barf is a modified/forked version of Karl Bartel's fantastic [blog.sh](https://github.com/karlb/karl.berlin).
 Be sure to check it out since my version does things slightly different.)